mayrs/knock-knock-arduino-doorbell-telegram-notifier/README.md

 #### `NOTIFICATION_RETRIES`

-Number of attempts to connect to the telegram server.
+Number of attempts to connect to the Telegram server.

 Default `3`.